faust-streaming/faust/README.md

 ## Why the fork

-We have decided to fork the original `Faust` project because there is a critical process of releasing new versions which causes incertenty in the community.
+We have decided to fork the original `Faust` project because there is a critical process of releasing new versions which causes uncertainty in the community.
 Everybody is welcome to contribute to this `fork`, and you can be added as a manitainer.

 We want to: